-Brought to Perth by BGC Development, Hibernian Place is home to the eagerly awaited 368-room, five-star Westin Perth as well as a thoughtfully curated mix of hospitality operators including Garum restaurant by Guy Grossi, Bodhi J Wellness Spa, Offshoot coffee roastery by Mary Street Bakery, Arthur & Co. by Graham Arthur, Huxtaburger from Melbourne, rooftop bar Hadiqa by Andy Freeman and Uber’s Perth headquarters.
+Originally constructed by BGC Development, Hibernian Place is now owned by the dynamic YTL Group.
+It is home to the 368-room, five-star Westin Perth.
+In addition to the hotel, Hibernian place has a thoughtfully curated mix of hospitality operators.
+These include Garum restaurant by Guy Grossi, Bodhi J Wellness Spa, Offshoot coffee roastery by Mary Street Bakery, Arthur & Co. by Graham Arthur, Huxtaburger from Melbourne, rooftop bar Hadiqa and late night Japanese Bar Good Two’s - by Andy Freeman.

 Hibernian Place is purpose built for people, whether for a lunch break or to wine and dine way into the late hours.
 The 2000sqm central plaza offers a place to relax night and day, with rooftop garden, water feature, mature trees, manicured lawns, Wi-Fi hotspots, event service provisions and comfortable timber and stone furniture.
 It will play host to a calendar of activities and installations throughout the year.

 Historic building Hibernian Hall remains a feature within Hibernian Place’s planning – and is, obviously, the inspiration for the name.